• Skip to content

 7. Check for Improvements

-Once the plan is implemented, go back and see if improvements show in the data.
+Once the plan is implemented, go back, and see if improvements are shown in the data.

 This is where FOCUS PDCA comes in to close the loop.